T. Gray Shaw

 I came up with the name Black Ripple.
 By calling it a ripple, I was distinguishing biochar from the waves of exploitation that had passed through Humboldt County already.

 In 2022 I retired from 40 years as an ISA certified commercial arborist in the East Bay, dba Arbor Artist, and Humboldt became my full-time home.
-Currently I am on the boards of the Institute for Sustainable Forestry and the Southern Humboldt Fire Safe Council, and I'm a member of Humboldt County Prescribed Burn Association.
-I have produced local (KMUD) radio programs about forest management and biochar for ISF since 2020 and for SHFSC since 2024.
+Currently I am on the board of the Southern Humboldt Fire Safe Council and a member of Humboldt County Prescribed Burn Association.
+I produced local (KMUD) radio programs about forest management and biochar for the Institute for Sustainable Forestry from 2020 to 2022, and I currently host Fire Radio for SHFSC (first Mondays at 7 pm).
 I co-founded the Biochar Road Show in 2020, providing public education about making and using biochar on-site from native materials.

 Professional Affiliations

-Biochar Road Show, providing public education about making and using biochar on-site from native materials (for ISF)
+Biochar Road Show, providing public education about making and using biochar on-site from native materials (for ISF, 2020–2025)

-Producer, Fire Radio—programs about adapting to a fire-adapted landscape (for SHFSC)
+Producer and host, Fire Radio—programs about adapting to a fire-adapted landscape for SHFSC, 2024–present, first Mondays 7 pm on KMUD

-Producer, Sustainable Forestry Journalism Project—programs about forest management and biochar (for ISF)
+Producer, Sustainable Forestry Journalism Project—programs about forest management and biochar (for ISF, 2020–2023)

 Contact